lindaprotocol/wallet-cli/README.md

 **BroadcastTransaction**
 > Broadcast the transaction, where the transaction is in hex string format.

-## How to use tron-dex to sell asset
+## How to use linda-dex to sell asset

 ### MarketSellAsset